pocomane/usb_pad_encoder/Readme.md

 # Select the protocol

 By default the sketch is configured to read the SNES protocol.
-To change it, just the `PROTOCOL` macro at beginning of the sketch must be set to one of the supported protocols.
+To change it, just the `INPUT_PROTOCOL` macro at beginning of the sketch must be set to one of the supported protocols.

 # Auto-fire